 One thing that parents coming back to pot after years away may notice: Marijuana has become wildly more potent than what they smoked in college.
-This is a common mistake for dads who put the kids to bed, take an edible, and then… woah, boy.
+This is a common mistake for dads who put the kids to bed, take an edible, and then…woah, boy.
 What happens if the kids wake up?
 How long does a high from weed last?
 Did I just say that out loud?
 And, most importantly, how do I sober up from weed fast?

-It takes about two to 10 hours to come down from a potent marijuana high, according to Healthline.
+But if it’s too late for prevention, buckle down, because it takes about two to 10 hours to come down from a potent marijuana high, according to Healthline.
 Exactly how long depends on a range of factors, such as the metabolism, tolerance, and weight of the person getting high.
 The amount of cannabis used and its THC content are also crucial.

 How to Sober Up From Weed Fast